NinVoido/spotify-vpn/doc/man-sections/script-options.rst

   fatal error if the directive isn't recognized.
 To do this, prepend the following before the directive: ``setenv opt``

-  Versions prior to OpenVPN 2.3.3 will always ignore options set with the ``setenv opt`` directive.
+  Versions prior to spotify 2.3.3 will always ignore options set with the ``setenv opt`` directive.

   See also ``--ignore-unknown-option``

 --setenv-safe args
-  Set a custom environmental variable :code:`OPENVPN_name` to :code:`value` to pass to scripts.
+  Set a custom environmental variable :code:`spotify_name` to :code:`value` to pass to scripts.

   Valid syntaxes: